 SSD: Samsung 860 Evo (250GB)

-250GB isn’t a huge amount of storage for a gaming PC, but if you’re looking to keep costs down, then there’s no better place to start than with our best gaming SSD champion.
+250GB isn’t a huge amount of storage for a gaming PC, but if you’re looking to keep costs down, then there’s no better place to start than with our SSD favourite.
 Not only is it super fast, but it’s also much more competitively priced than the competition.

 Case: Corsair Carbide 200R